 A. Site drawing to scale, showing generator location and Point of Interconnection with the CAISO Controlled Grid.

 B. Single-line diagram showing applicable equipment such as generating units, step-up transformers, auxiliary transformers, switches/disconnects of the proposed interconnection, including the required protection devices and circuit breakers.
-For wind generator farms, the one line diagram should include the distribution lines connecting the various groups of generating units, the generator capacitor banks, the step up transformers, the distribution lines, and the substation transformers and capacitor banks at the Point of Interconnection with the CAISO Controlled Grid.
+For wind and photovoltaic generator plants, the one line diagram should include the distribution lines connecting the various groups of generating units, the generator capacitor banks, the step up transformers, the distribution lines, and the substation transformers and capacitor banks at the Point of Interconnection with the CAISO Controlled Grid.

+1a.
+Provide the Generating Facility’s GE PSLF model in *.epc format, including all new buses, generators, transformers, Interconnection Facilities, and equivalent model for the collector systems.
+This data should reflect the technical data provided in subsequent sections of this Attachment A.

 2. Generating Facility Information

 A. Total Generating Facility rated output (kW): _______________